-Method 1: Use eBay Advanced Search
+Method 1: Search by Seller Name in eBay Advanced Search

-Method 2: Visit Their eBay Store Directly
+Method 2: Go to Their eBay Store by URL

-How to Evaluate a Seller Before Buying
+How to Evaluate an eBay Seller Before Buying

 Finding a seller is step one — vetting them is step two.
 Check their feedback score (aim for 99%+ positive) and total transactions (200+ for high-value items).
 Read recent negative and neutral reviews to spot patterns — a single complaint is normal, but multiple similar complaints are a red flag.
 For any specialized category — camera gear, auto parts, watches, vintage clothing — look for sellers who focus on that category rather than general sellers who occasionally list items outside their expertise.
 Check how long they've been on eBay — established sellers with years of history are generally safer.
 Finally, verify they accept returns — reputable sellers offer 14-30 day return policies.

-• Specialization: category-focused sellers are more reliable
+Specialization: category-focused sellers are more reliable

 Once you find a trusted seller, save them for future shopping.
 Click 'Save this seller' on their profile or store page. eBay will notify you when they list new items, so you'll be first to see fresh inventory.
 Building a list of 10-20 trusted sellers in your category — whether that's camera gear, auto parts, coins, or watches — is one of the best strategies for finding deals.
 These sellers often list new acquisitions on eBay before other channels, and competitive fees mean better prices for buyers.